patricklisniana/urban_clothing_analysis/README.md

 # 👕StyleHub: Analysis to be at the Top
 ## 📄Project Overview
 ###
 This project analyzes the performance of StyleHub, a retail apparel company, focusing on key drivers of profitability.
-The dashboard evaluates product performance, promotional effectiveness, and returns impact using metrics such as sales, cost, discounts, marketing spend, and profit.
+The dashboard evaluates product performance and promotional effectiveness impact using metrics such as sales, cost, discounts, marketing spend, and profit.

 Results show that StyleHub maintains stable gross margins and strong net profitability.
 However, discounts and marketing expenses reduce overall profit, highlighting opportunities for optimization.